-If you have special requests (e.g. you would like 3 copies, separately sealed, or you will be arranging for your transcripts to be couriered), please communicate this clearly to the SRO in writing.
+If you have special requests (eg, you would like 3 copies, separately sealed, or you will be arranging for your transcripts to be couriered), please communicate this clearly to the SRO in writing.

-Should this statement not suffice, the SRO can offer you a letter that explains the University’s policy with regard to certificates of conduct.
+Should this statement not be enough, the SRO can offer you a letter that explains the university’s policy with regard to certificates of conduct.

 A course outline is a brief (5–6 lines) summary from the faculty handbook of that year which details the contents of a course and the assessment criteria.
-Very few students and alumni need this, but in the rare case where you do, we can provide you with stamped copies for a fee.
+Very few students and alumni need this, but if you do, a stamped copy can be obtained for a fee.

-In the event that you lose your original certificate, the University can offer you a duplicate.
-We will only issue one duplicate.
-If you need to request a duplicate, go to our website (/students/current-students/student-records/academic-records) and follow the instructions given there.
+In the event that you lose your original certificate, the university can provide a duplicate.
+UCT only issues 1 duplicate.

 If you reside in a UCT residence, see the Student Housing Office for a proof of residence document.
 If you do not live in a UCT residence, you can update your term residential address on PeopleSoft and request a proof of registration letter.
 The letter will reflect your term address.

 If you print a proof of registration letter to prove your address, the letter does state that it is a self-declared address, and as such some banks/institutions do not accept it as sufficient proof.

 The Examinations Office is responsible for the logistical arrangements around exams.
 If you need to apply for a deferred exam, or need extra time in your exams, you can apply through the SRO.

 If you believe that there has been an error in the marking of your script or any other examined material, you must approach your department and ask to see your script.